The Trademarks Law Review: France

 Most legislation about French trademark law is compiled in Book VII of the Intellectual Property Code (IPC) as revised by Ordinance No. 2019-1169 of 13 November 2019 and Decree No. 2019-1316 of 9 September 2019.
 Earlier versions of Book VII, which includes the law of 4 January 1991 and subsequent modifications, apply to trademark applications filed before entering into force of the current law.
 Trademarks registered before 1991 are subject to the law of 31 January 1964.

 EU trademark law is notably found in EU Regulations Nos.
 2017/1001, 2015/2424, 204/2009 and 2868/95, as well as Directive No. 2015/2436.

-- Trade-Related Aspects of Intellectual Property Rights 1994, binding members of the World Trade Organization (WTO) to fixed minimum standards of protection;
+- the Agreement on Trade-Related Aspects of Intellectual Property Rights 1994, binding members of the World Trade Organization (WTO) to fixed minimum standards of protection;

 - the Paris Convention of 1883, which has partially harmonised trademark law and set the right of priority;